peat-platform/mongrel2/README.md

 # Mongrel2 module

-This module contains the configuration file (cloudlet_platform.conf) for the OPENi Cloudlet Platform Mongrel2 instance.
+This module contains the configuration file (cloudlet_platform.conf) for the PEAT Cloudlet Platform Mongrel2 instance.
 It also contains the directory that servers the Cloudlet Platofrms static content and start/stop scripts.

 ## Getting Started